yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 A3: We use python 3.7.2 with CUDA 10.1 and PyTorch 1.7.1.
 Make sure to install all required libs that we import.

 Q4: Are you open to cooperation?
-A4: I always welcome collaborations, although it is highly recommended to drop me an outline of your research proposal.
+A4: I always welcome collaborations.
+Please drop me an outline of your research proposal.

 Could you consider starring this project to inspire the author? :}